-This year, a "Cod" scenario is again presented.
-This scenario reflects the fishing mortality corresponding to the single-stock advice for cod (based on the ICES MSY approach), and the results present fishing opportunities for other stocks in a mixed-fisheries context.
-As not all fleets are limited by cod, the outcomes of that scenario are in between those of the "Minimum" and "SQ\E" scenarios.
+This year, a "COD" scenario is presented again.
+This scenario reflects the fishing mortality corresponding to the singlestock advice for cod (based on the ICES MSY approach), and the results present fishing opportunities for other stocks in a mixed-fisheries context.
+As not all fleets are limited by cod, the outcomes of that scenario are in-between those of the "Min" and "SQ_E" scenarios.